Smart home security and monitoring

 Some adapt to your lifestyle, such as the Nest Cam, which knows not to send you an alert in situations it's learned are normal, such as when a robot vacuum cleaner is cleaning or your pet is about.
 But to use this function, you will need to sign up to Nest Aware, a subscription-based service.

 This is one of the downsides with some smart cameras - many charge a fee to access some of your data.
-Our full guide to buying the best wireless camera will help you pick the best for you.
+Our full guide to will help you pick the best for you.
 But here's a quick look at some of the more well-known wireless cameras first.

 Samsung SmartCam SNH-P-6410 camera